 - In the United States, Deerberry often occurs in habitats that are dependent on fire to persist, and it is believed that fire may play a role in seed germination.
 In Canada, Deerberry plants do produce seed but there is no evidence of seedling establishment.

-- The scientific name for Deerberry – stamineum – comes from the Latin word for ‘stamen that stick out’, and the flowers of this species have a stamen that extends well beyond the petals.
+- The scientific name for Deerberry – stamineum – comes from the Latin word for ‘stamen that stick out’.
+The flowers of this species have a stamen (pollen producing part of a flower) that extends well beyond the petals.